snoyberg/stack-coc/README.md

   behavior.
 I will strive in general to handle matters with care, and prefer corrective recommendations to punitive actions.
-* There is inherently some ambiguity in some cases as to whether behavior is in fact offensive.
+* There is inherently some ambiguity in some cases as to whether behavior is in fact uncivil or disrespectful.
 I will attempt personally, and request from others, to give participants the benefit of the doubt.
 This benefit of the doubt must be balanced against protecting the rights and desires of those participating in discussion with